Eadgyth/Programming-Editor/README.md

 A text editor written in Java that helps coding (in Java, Perl, HTML) and that is extensible by plugins which may be developed to perform specialized tasks with text files.
 <p>
-A further goal is a very simple but flexible setting of a project and usage of already configured projects.
+A particular goal is a very simple but flexible setting of a project and usage of already configured projects.
 <p>
 REQUIREMENTS FOR TESTING <br>